Summer Short Course with Niki Jabbour

 Join us for the chance to learn from one of the nation’s leading garden experts at a special one-day course.

-On July 11, 2013, Phipps Conservatory and Botanical Gardens and Penn State Extension will present a special Summer Short Course with nationally renowned garden designer, writer and lecturer David Culp at historic Botany Hall on our Oakland campus.
-Ideal for both professional and home gardeners, this day of lively and informative lectures will cover topics ranging from layered gardens and natives for the home landscape to growing the best plants for shade.
+On July 10, 2014, Phipps Conservatory and Botanical Gardens and Penn State Extension will present a special Summer Short Course with nationally renowned garden designer, writer and lecturer Niki Jabbour at historic Botany Hall on our Oakland campus.
+Ideal for both professional and home gardeners, this day of lively and informative lectures will cover topics related to homegrown vegetable gardening, including how to make your edible garden as super-productive as it is beautiful.

 All sessions are held in Botany Hall on the Phipps campus at One Schenley Park, Pittsburgh, Pa.